infinitered/ignite-cookbook/docs/MonoreposOverview.md

 Use case: Ideal for projects where the frontend and backend are tightly coupled and frequently share code, such as shared type definitions, utility functions, or API clients.

-### Multiple mobile apps in a single monorepo

-Structure:

-- `/app-ios`: Contains the iOS-specific code.
-- `/app-android`: Contains the Android-specific code.
-- `/shared`: Contains shared React Native components, utilities, and business logic.

-Use case: Best for projects with multiple mobile apps that need to share a significant amount of code, ensuring consistency across different platforms.

 ### Monorepo with multiple microservices

 Structure: